Category: Injury Prevention

 Meet Samantha Kreutter, DPT, ATC

-Samantha Kreutter, DPT, ATC, is a doctor of physical therapy and a certified athletic trainer who provides therapeutic care at Bone & Joint’s physical therapy clinics in Plover and Wausau.
+Samantha Kreutter, DPT, ATC, is a Doctor of Physical Therapy and a certified athletic trainer who provides therapeutic care at Bone & Joint’s physical therapy clinics in Plover and Wausau.

 Samantha joined Bone & Joint in March 2021.
-She works to improve her patients’ flexibility and range of motion so they can get back to the activities they love.
+She works to improve her patients’ flexibility and range of motion so they can return to the activities they love.
 Samantha has special interests in sports medicine, general orthopedics, injury prevention, dry needling, and concussion management.

 What’s the difference between an ankle sprain and chronic ankle instability?